hyewonrhee/cse15l-lab-reports/labreport1.md

   Using commands such as `cp`, `pwd`, `cd`, `ls`, or `mkdir`, test these out using both the remote server and your own computer.

+  (`cp` copies a file from one place to another) (`pwd` prints the name of the current working directory) (`cd` changes the current working directory)
+  (`ls` lists the files in your current directory) (`mkdir` creates a new directory)

   Example tests using these commands should look something like this:

   ![Image](LRstep3.png)

-  In this specific instance, since I was using the remote server, when I typed in the command `cd /Users/`, it gave me the message that there is no such file or directory, but instead I had specified a directory that is only on my own computer.
+  In this specific instance, since I was using the remote server, when I typed in the command `cd /Users/`, I was attempting to change the directory into /Users/, but it gave me the message that there is no such file or directory, since I had specified a directory that is only on my own computer.
+  As for the `ls <directory>` command, I had used the `ls` command to list out the files but did not specify which directory I wished the to see the files of.